-Los Chamos has been stalking the streets of South Florida for almost 2 and 1/2 years now serving up their Venezuelan comfort food favorites like Empanadas, Arepas and Tequeños.
-I’ve eaten from their truck here and there over the years but it wasn’t until the last couple of weeks that I could say it’s blossomed into a full blown obsession.
-Both sides of my family is Cuban but my father happen to have been born in Caracas, Venezuela so I feel a connection to these folks.
+Los Chamos has been stalking the streets of South Florida for almost 2 and 1/2 years now serving up their Venezuelan comfort food favorites like Empanadas, Arepas, and Tequeños.
+I’ve eaten from their truck here and there over the years but it wasn’t until the last couple of weeks that I could say it’s blossomed into a full-blown obsession.
+Both sides of my family are Cuban but my father happens to have been born in Caracas, Venezuela so I feel a connection to these folks.
 In case you wondering how my dad ended up with Venezuelan citizenship, his father (my grandfather) wrestled professionally in Venezuela & Cuba under a mask as Cruz Diablo, true story.
 Alright enough of that, onto the food.

 Los Chamos also makes Chicharrones (fried pork belly chunks) that are tossed in their special house seasoning.
 If you like Bacon, but are looking for something with a little more meat on its bones then this is the pork dish for you.
 It’s a great snack to watch your favorite sporting event.

-There are a variety of Arepas to choose from but for me, it’s gotta be La Pelúa.
+There is a variety of Arepas to choose from but for me, it’s gotta be La Pelúa.
 Their Arepa is grilled (hence the grill marks, I’m pretty smart huh?) and stuffed with seasoned shredded Beef and shredded unmelted Gouda Cheese.
-There’s something about that Cheese being in that pre melting state which kills it for me.
+There’s something about that Cheese being in that pre-melting state which kills it for me.
 And don’t get me started on that very well shredded beef, #aymama